If you can say one, two, three, that is a good start.

 3. Forgetting the hyphen

-Less careful:
+Less standard:

 - twenty one